Funded

 What is a bridge loan in real estate?

 A bridge loan in real estate is a temporary financing solution that allows a real estate investor to borrow money against an existing property.
+Learn more about how bridge loans can work for you in our California bridge loans guide.

 How long do bridge loans usually last?